 2. In this lesson on guitar improvisation you will see clearly why knowing the notes on guitar is useful when it comes to making music on the spot.

-3. Barre chords: Since barre chords in the root position are named after the lowest note in the chord, you can now easy figure out where they are when learning songs or chord progressions.
+3. Barre chords: Since barre chords in the root position are named after the lowest note in the chord, you can now easily figure out where they are when learning songs or chord progressions.

 4. It’s much easier to apply music theory for guitar playing if you can easily find the notes.